Dr. Judy and Randall Norton - DVM class of 1989

 Drs.
-Judy and Randall Norton, Utica, Kansas, have been selected by the Kansas State University College of Veterinary Medicine’s Alumni Association for its 2016 Alumni Recognition Award presented during the annual Central Veterinary Conference held in Kansas City, Missouri, on August 27.
+Judy and Randall Norton, Utica, Kansas, were selected by the Kansas State University College of Veterinary Medicine’s Alumni Association for its 2016 Alumni Recognition Award presented during the annual Central Veterinary Conference held in Kansas City, Missouri, on August 27, 2016.
 The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Dr. Randall Norton is a native of Ness County, where he was raised on the family farm.
 He attended Fort Hays State University before transferring to Kansas State University to complete his pre-veterinary course work.
 He graduated from the College of Veterinary Medicine in 1989.
 He then practiced in Albion, Nebraska, for a year before returning to the family farm.
 He opened a mobile veterinary practice while farming with his father.

 Dr. Judy (Harper) Norton grew up in Overland Park, Kansas.
 She also attended Kansas State University and graduated with her Doctor of Veterinary Medicine degree in 1989.
 Dr. Norton practiced in Woodville, Washington, and Overland Park.
 Then she and Randall were married in 1992.